 On Feb.
-14, U.S. Capitol Police officers pushed and shoved a number of journalists — including NPR’s Kelsey Snell, NBC’s Leigh Ann Caldwell, and Capitol Hill reporter Matt Laslo — who were trying to interview U.S. senators in the basement of the Senate building.
+14, 2019, U.S. Capitol Police officers pushed and shoved NPR reporter Kelsey Snell and other journalists while they were trying to interview U.S. senators in the basement of the Senate building.

 McLeod said that the Capitol Police officers physically prevented reporters from interviewing senators, even though the senators were willing to talk to the press.

-Both McLeod and Laslo said that the Capitol Police officers’ aggressive tactics were unprecedented.
+McLeod said that the Capitol Police officers’ aggressive tactics were unprecedented.

 The Feb.
 14 altercation came in the midst of heated confrontations between members of Congress and journalists.